zatonovo/lambda.r/README.md

 The Ellipsis Argument
 ---------------------
-Support for the ellipsis argument is built into lambda-r.
+Support for the ellipsis argument is built into lambda.r.
 Required arguments must still be matched, while any additional arguments will be enclosed in the ellipsis.
 Here's an example using the plant data included in R's lm help page.